-How to Make Your Property Compete Given Influx of New Construction
+How to Make Your Property Compete Given the Influx of New Construction

 Look around the Boston area and you’re sure to see the skyline dotted with cranes.
 It seems like high-rise after high-rise is going up, block after block, whether you’re in downtown Boston or farther out of the city in places like Waltham and Quincy.

 This question is becoming more common.
 Just the other day, one of the building owners we’ve worked with for years called us and explained that his South End apartment complex has never had more than 8% vacancy, even during the depths of the recession.
 But an onslaught of new construction is making his property less attractive to the young professionals who used to pay an arm and a leg for his units.
 What’s more, residents aren’t staying as long as they used to and it’s taking him longer to lease apartments when they become available.
 He’s worried that soon, he’ll have to start offering big discounts to get people in the door.

 This landlord wanted to know how he could better position his older units to remain competitive in light of all the newly-constructed units being constructed nearby.

 This property owner’s fears are not unfounded.
 Data from the CoStar group indicates that multi family developers continue to churn out record levels of new supply ahead of what they’re calling a “peak year” for apartment construction, with 2017 being the fourth consecutive year where the supply of new apartments will exceed 200,000 units – the longest period of such sustained activity since Ronald Regan was in the White House!

 Fortunately, the Boston area (on the whole) has a lot of pent-up demand.
 Even older properties typically command sky-high rents given how tight the market is these days.
 But that doesn’t mean some buildings aren’t feeling the pressure.
 In many neighborhoods in Boston, landlords are absolutely competing for the same pool of tenants.

 So what’s a landlord or property manager to do?